TheLord45/tpanel/documentation/build_android.md

 # Build Android APK

 There are 2 possibilities to create an Android APK file.
 You can use the ready script on the command line to build it, or use _QtCreator_.
-Both methods are base on _cmake_.
+Both methods are based on _cmake_.
 The following description shows both methods and explain what you need and how to put the things together.

 Developing for another platform means to _cross compile_ code.
 This is necessary because there is no way (not that I know) to create the program directly on the target platform.
 And even if it would be a nightmere to develop a complex program like **TPanel** directly on an Android phone.